github/developer.github.com/content/v3/repos/deployments.md

 deployment will always be created.)

 The `force` parameter can be used when you really just need a deployment to go out.
-In these cases all checks are bypassed and the Deployment is created for the ref.
+In these cases, all checks are bypassed and the deployment is created for the ref.

-The `auto_merge` parameter is used to ensure that the requested ref is not behind the repos default branch.
-If the Ref *is* behind the default branch for the repository we will attempt to merge it for you.
-Returning a successful merge commit or a failure if there are any merge conflicts.
+The `auto_merge` parameter is used to ensure that the requested ref is not behind the repository's default branch.
+If the ref *is* behind the default branch for the repository, we will attempt to merge it for you.
+If the merge succeeds, the API will return a successful merge commit.
+If merge conflicts prevent the merge from succeeding, the API will return a failure response.

 The `payload` parameter is available for any extra information that a deployment system might need.
-It is a JSON text field that will be passed on when a Deployment event is dispatched.
+It is a JSON text field that will be passed on when a deployment event is dispatched.

-Users with push access can create a Deployment for a given ref:
+Users with push access can create a deployment for a given ref:

     POST /repos/:owner/:repo/deployments